edbarnes01/SwiftUI/Walkthroughs/Gestures/Walkthrough.md

 }
 ```

 So with a LazyVGrid, we need to define the layout for the cells in our grid.
 For a VGrid, the cells will be organised in Columns and for an HGrid, rows.
 Within the ```columns:``` parameter, you can tell SwiftUI your layout preferences.
 For this project, I went with adaptive cells (```.adaptive()```) but you could also used fixed sizes as well.
-However, i did ant to specify that the cells should always be at least as big as our icon size we defined in our service.
+However, i did want to specify that the cells should always be at least as big as our icon size we defined in our service.
+Also, make sure to add a background that is almost invisible - this is a work around so that our gesture will work no matter where we drag on our page.

 For the content (where ```// Content``` is) I'll create a separate struct called ```IconView``` and make it conform to View.
 Add a body with some text in to keep XCode happy and then let's also define some variables at the top: